From January 2023, Cephalalgia will be an online, Gold Open Access journal – for more information visit, the FAQs page.

 6. Preparing your manuscript

 The preferred format for your manuscript is Word.
 Word templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

-The text should be double-spaced throughout and with a minimum of 3cm for left and right hand margins and 5cm at head and foot.
+The text should be double-spaced throughout and with a minimum of 3cm for left- and right-hand margins and 5cm at head and foot.
 Text should be standard 10 or 12 point.
-The font color is black, please do not use colored font.
+The font colour is black, please do not use coloured font.
 SI units should be used throughout the text.

 Only electronic files conforming to the journal's guidelines will be accepted.
-Preferred formats for the text and tables of your manuscript are as noted above.
-It is important that all figures/images and tables are uploaded as separate files and are not embedded into the main text file.
+The preferred format for the text and tables of your manuscript is Word.
+All figures/images and tables must be uploaded as separate files, whereas the figure legends remain in the main body file.
 Please note that Cephalalgia does not have a file category called "box".
-The file categories are main body, tables, figures, supporting documents.
+The file categories are main body, tables, figures, and supporting documents.
+Do not upload tables as screenshots.
 Please also refer to additional guidelines on submitting artwork and supporting files below.

 - All author names and affiliations,

 - Structured abstract (if applicable to manuscript type),

 - Trial Registration (if applicable to manuscript type),